SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/troubleshooting.md

 ##### The microservice application does not compile.
 I get "Access Restriction" messages

 This error may be caused because of a missing package import.
-Navigate to the **Dependencies** tab of the project manifest file and check if the package of the type that contains the method giving the access restriction�is present in the Import-Package section.
+Navigate to the **Dependencies** tab of the project manifest file and check if the package of the type that contains the method giving the access restriction is present in the Import-Package section.

-You can find the package�by opening the declaration of the method (right-click and select **Open Declaration** from the context menu).
+You can find the package by opening the declaration of the method (right-click and select **Open Declaration** from the context menu).

 ##### When starting an application I get "address already in use" messages